fasemoreakinyemi/Top10FAIR/_episodes/02-biodiversity.md

 Questions:
 1) Which metadata field do you have to add when uploading data and why?
-2) Which field are mandatory and which once are not.
+2) Which field are mandatory and which once are not?
-3) Which identifiers can you use.
+3) Which identifiers can you use?

 Todo: Screenshot of the upload form explaining some of the fields.